simoncblyth/opticks/notes/sop/how_to_validate_after_geometry_or_model_changes.rst

 plus the setting of the TEST envvar to select the type of test to perform.

-This script runs the CSGOptiXSMTest executable which has no Geant4 dependency, so it is restricted to purely optical running and loads the persisted CSGFoundry from ~/.opticks/GEOM/$GEOM/CSGFoundry using GEOM envvar set by ~/.opticks/GEOM/GEOM.sh
+The script runs the CSGOptiXSMTest executable which has no Geant4 dependency, so it is restricted to purely optical running and loads the persisted CSGFoundry from ~/.opticks/GEOM/$GEOM/CSGFoundry using GEOM envvar set by ~/.opticks/GEOM/GEOM.sh